 The hope is that by following common denominators, /root will identify forgotten pioneers and document their rightful place in digital history.
 Early signs are promising, /Root has informed me that John Chadwick worked at Autodesk and was involved in creating the Dancing Baby sample file for 3D Studio Max that went viral in the mid-90’s.
 He also worked at Xaos around the time they created the visual effects in The Lawnmower Man.
 I’ve contacted him for confirmation, I await his response.

-Launching on The Space soon.
+View artwork on The Space website.